ActivityWatch/aw-leaderboard-rust/README.md

 Inspired by the [WakaTime leaderboard](https://wakatime.com/leaders).

-Built with Rust using Rocket and very basic handlebars templates (for now).
+Built with Rust using Rocket and (very basic) tera2 templates (for now).

 ## Overview